(Updated June 11, 2021)

-UMC Hearings are scheduled online as follows:
+UMC Hearings are scheduled through Online Services as follows:

-A courtesy copy of the Motion or Opposition, Notice of Hearing and Relevant Case Law must be mailed or hand-delivered and received by chambers at least three (3) days prior to the hearing or is subject to cancellation by the Court.
+The Court reviews all motions prior to the hearing.
+A printed courtesy copy of the Motion or Opposition, Exhibits, Notice of Hearing and Relevant Case Law must be received by chambers at least three (3) days in advance, via regular U.S. mail, express mail, or courier.
 For telephonic hearings with pro se parties, proposed orders and stamped envelopes must be included.

-Please do not contact the Judge's Assistant to schedule or cancel a UMC hearing.
-PLEASE BE CONSIDERATE AND CANCEL ONLINE ANY HEARING THAT IS NO LONGER NEEDED OR RESOLVED PRIOR TO THE HEARING DATE SO THAT OTHERS MAY SCHEDULE THEIR MOTIONS.
+*PLEASE BE CONSIDERATE AND CANCEL ONLINE ANY HEARING THAT IS NO LONGER NEEDED OR RESOLVED PRIOR TO THE HEARING DATE SO THAT OTHERS MAY SCHEDULE THEIR MOTIONS.

-Special Set Hearings
+- Special Set Hearings

-Any party may unilaterally set a hearing if the opposing party does not respond after a good faith effort has been made in accordance with Local Rule No. 4.
+Any party may unilaterally set a hearing only if the opposing party does not respond after a good faith effort has been made in accordance with Local Rule No. 4.

-Hearings Requiring More than Thirty (30) Minutes
+- Hearings Requiring More than Thirty (30) Minutes

 For hearings requiring more than thirty (30) minutes, a scheduling request must be sent to CAD-DivisionRE@pbcgov.org.
 Prior to setting the hearing date and time, please make sure that ALL Motion(s) are filed and docketed with the Clerk of Court.

-A courtesy copy of the Motion or Opposition, Notice of Hearing and Relevant Case Law must be mailed/hand-delivered and received by Chambers at least five (5) business days in advance of the hearing.
+A courtesy copy of the Motion or Opposition, Exhibits, Notice of Hearing and Relevant Case Law must be mailed/hand-delivered and received by Chambers at least five (5) business days in advance of the hearing.

-Eviction cases are heard on Thursdays at 10:00 a.m.
+Final hearings with mediation are heard on Thursdays at 10:00 a.m.
 These cases are set by the Court after a review of any documents or motions or when the Court decides mediation is necessary.
 Mediators will be available at no charge to the parties.

-Small Claims Pre-trials
+VI.
+Small Claims Pretrials

-Pretrial Hearings for Small Claims are set every Thursday at 9:00, 9:30 or 10:00 a.m.
+Pretrial Conferences for Small Claims are set every Thursday at 9:00, 9:30 or 10:00 a.m.
 All small claims must go to mediation and mediators are provided.
 If not resolved, the case will be set for trial.